GyroTools/gtagora-connector-py/README.md

 agora = Agora.create('https://your.agora.domain.com', user='test', password='test')
 ```

-Because it's not recommended to ever write down your password in plain text the API is a better alternative.
-Actiavte the API Key in your Agora profile.
-The API key is just a random UUID and it can withdrawn or recreated easily.
+Since, it is not recommended to ever write down your password in plain text, Agora offers the possibility to connect with an API key.
+The API key can be activated in your Agora profile, and is a random UUID which can be withdrawn or recreated easily.

 ```python
 from gtagora import Agora